 - Wear contact lens according to your wearing schedule

-- If you are using a prescribed powered contact lens then make sure to carry your specs and contact lens kit with you while traveling.
+- If you are using a prescribed powered contact lens then make sure to carry your specs and contact lens kit with you while travelling.

-- Perfumes should be sprayed before putting contact lens because these are alcohol based chemicals and can remain in the air as aerosols for some time which will be absorbed by contact lens.
-And this will damage cornea.
+- Perfumes should be sprayed before putting on contact lens because these are alcohol-based chemicals and can remain in the air as aerosols for some time which will be absorbed by contact lens.
+And this will damage the cornea.

 - Never wet your contact lens with your saliva